isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/simple-synchronization/add-pipelines-to-read-crm-entities.rst

-.. _add-pipelines-to-read-crm-entities:

 Add Pipelines to Read CRM Entities
 =====================================

-A *pipeline* is needed to read accounts from CRM and to pass each account to the pipeline configured in :ref:`add-pipelines-to-handle-crm-entity`.
+A *pipeline* is needed to read accounts from CRM and to pass each account to the pipeline configured in :doc:`add-pipelines-to-handle-crm-entity`.

 1. Navigate to your tenanr.
 2. Navigate to **Pipelines > CRM Account Pipelines**.